zahraelhaddi/UseCase-NLP/README.md

    ```

 4. **Run Jupyter Notebooks**:
-   - Launch Jupyter Notebooks to explore and run the notebooks in the `notebooks` folder:
+   - Launch Jupyter Notebooks to explore and run the notebooks:
      ```bash
      jupyter notebook
      ```